capesoftware/bonsai-vplink/samples/lunarlander/chapter_2/README.md

 is a lesson that starts the lander from between 2 and 10 m off the ground.
 Then, finally, we have the last lesson which starts between 1 and 40 m off the ground.

+Do not forget to put a limit on the x-position as well.
+Otherwise bonsai will choose a value betwween the limits that are set out in the SimState.
+In our case, that would be much father out than the limits of the visualizer.
+So, for now, we limit the values of the x-position and y-position to what the visualizer can show.

 #### Land Concept